 If your team is currently using Cordova and curious about moving to Capacitor, then you will welcome the fact that Capacitor has backward-compatible support for a large swath of existing Cordova plugins.
 Migrating to Capacitor from Cordova is well-documented and uncomplicated.

 Capacitor is a key aspect of Ionic’s mobile infrastructure and the infrastructure of its customers.
 To date, Capacitor is installed over 15 million times a year, and is currently powering major production enterprise apps with hundreds of millions of users.
 Suffice to say, Capacitor is now a major force in the mobile development ecosystem and is a major element of Ionic’s enterprise business.
 Even native developers (or alternative platforms) are recognizing the benefits of web development on mobile, and are satisfied with the development experience Capacitor provides.

 “Capacitor’s support for the latest in security, performance, and native platform capabilities, makes it easy to build compelling, modern app experiences that our users want, without having to worry about all the underlying complexity of the native SDKs and iOS and Android specific code.” — Rakesh Gadapa, Application Developer III at Blue Cross Blue Shield of Michigan.

 Interested in learning more about Capacitor, enterprise support and advanced integrations, or the Ionic platform in general?
 Reach out to one of our team members to schedule a free Strategy Session.
-We’d love to see how we can help your organization build cross-platform, market-leading apps in a fraction of the time compared to traditional app development.
+We’d love to see how we can help your organization build market-leading apps with resources and teams you already have at your disposal.